massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-template/ajax-pattern.md

   * The intended pattern will render as is, if:
        - the endpoint is valid
        - data matching the structure for `ajaxPattenr.renderPattern` is received
   * If the endpoint will not provide data matching the structure, a custom selector can be passed into the component which will provide a hook for a custom transform function to create the necessary data structure.
 In this case, the implementation should include JavaScript that uses the `MassAjaxPattern jQuery plugin`, passing in a function that transforms the data from the endpoint into the structure needed to render `ajaxPattern.renderPattern`.
+If there is no data and the pattern should not be rendered, then the transform function should return an empty object javascript `{}`.
   * See usage guidelines for the child pattern (i.e. the value of `ajaxPattern.renderPattern`)

 ### JavaScript Used